nRF24/RF24Gateway/docs/main_page.md

 ```

 To maximize throughput between Raspberry Pi or other Linux devices, run the following commands:
-@note These commands can severely impact other network functionality.
+@warning These commands can severely impact other network functionality.
 Run `sudo sysctl net.ipv4.tcp_wmem` and `sudo sysctl net.ipv4.tcp_rmem` to get the default settings so they can be restored.

 ```shell
 sudo sysctl net.ipv4.tcp_wmem="1500 1500 1500"